LVNAuth Tutorials - Trace Tool

 So now I'm going to try changing the vertical position of the letter 'a' to Middle to see if that looks better.

-After I generate it again, the 'a' looks better.
+After I click OK, the 'a' looks better in the generated font sprite sheet.
 It's perfectly aligned with the 'b' next to it.

 Keep repeating by fixing the vertical alignment of letters that look off.
 Either choose 'Top', 'Middle', 'or 'Bottom'.
 If neither one of those 3 vertical options works for a letter, you can manually set the vertical position by checking the checkbox, 'Use manual top', and then experiment with a manual value.